xolvio/react-capi-puppeteer/Readme.md

     `require('react-capi-puppeteer')(puppeteer);`

-3. In your tests create a ReactCapi instance and use it to interact with your react components.
+3. Use page.findReactComponent to find and interact with React components

     ```js
     const ExampleComponent = require('../example-app/example-app-component');